 More than half of the population lives in poverty and per capita income is one of the lowest in this area of the world.
+It has one of the world’s highest murder rates with gangs terrorising communities across the country.
 Poverty rates are highest amongst rural and indigenous people and are dependent on educational development.
 Unfortunately, access to quality education is very low.

 Poor families in Honduras are deprived of regular nutrition, access to water and sanitation, education, healthcare and hygiene.
 The youngest members of the family are most vulnerable to gang violence and many families live like this on the municipal rubbish dumps of the cities.